milahu/z3gi/README.md

 [dfa]: http://abbadingo.cs.nuim.ie/dfa.html

-A training file `train.txt` for this DFA could read:
+A training file `train.txt` for this DFA could read (if you have the sources of this package, this file can be found at `docs/train.txt`):

 ```
 16 2